geohot/body_loop/README.md

 "left" means it's too far left and should go right "right" means it's too far right and should go left "straight" means you are good to go straight
+"reverse" means you are against a wall and should reverse

 Training the model
 ------